columbia/osdi23-paper114-ae/README.md

 This step will run roughly 2 hours with 4 processes and 32 GB memory.
 AutoV currently creates `TOTAL_CORE_NUM / 2` processes to run.

-(Optionally) You can generate the `SeKVM.json` file from the C source code.
+(Optional) You can generate the `SeKVM.json` file from the C source code.
 To do this, first set up cross-compiler as below:

     export ARCH=arm64
     export CROSS_COMPILE=aarch64-linux-gnu-